Marriage Intentions, Licenses, and Certificates

 Intentions of Marriage

-Massachusetts General Laws require that the two parties must appear together in person at the Town Clerk's Office in order to obtain a marriage license, except in special circumstances as detailed below.
+Massachusetts General Laws require that the two parties must appear together in person at the Town Clerk's Office to obtain a marriage license, except in special circumstances as detailed below.
 You must also be at least eighteen years old, not related to the other party, and not currently married.
-If you would like to file your intentions to be married in the Town of Hanover, you and/or your fiance need to live in Hanover, or need to have previously lived in Hanover and no longer live in Massachusetts.
+If you would like to file your intentions to be married in the Town of Hanover, you and/or your fiancé need to live in Hanover, or have previously lived in Hanover and no longer live in Massachusetts.
 Once you file your intentions in Hanover, you can be married anywhere in the Commonwealth.
-An appointment is required because the initial process takes 20 - 30 minutes; please call ahead (leave a message if no one picks up).
+An appointment is required because the initial process takes 20-30 minutes; please call ahead (leave a message if no one answers).
 The two parties to the marriage will be asked to complete and sign under oath a Notice of Intention of Marriage.
-Among other details in the Intention of Marriage, information that is essential to completing the forms includes your social security number, your place of birth and your parents' complete birth names.
+Among other details in the Intention of Marriage, information that is essential to completing the forms includes your social security number, place of birth, and your parents' complete birth names.
 Blood tests are no longer required in the Commonwealth of Massachusetts.
-Massachusetts does however require a mandatory three day waiting period from the time the intention is filed before a license can be issued; Saturdays, Sundays and holidays are included in the three days.
+Massachusetts does, however, require a mandatory three-day waiting period from the time the intention is filed before a license can be issued; Saturdays, Sundays, and holidays are included in this period.
 So, if you are getting married on a Saturday, the Tuesday prior is the last day to file your intentions.
-A waiver from this waiting period may be obtained from the courts if you are applying for a license after the three days prior to the wedding.
+A waiver from this waiting period may be obtained from the courts if you are applying for a license after the three-day period prior to the wedding.

 Marriage Licenses